-- 31. The CIA states that based on findings from the 2018 NT Gambling Prevalence and Wellbeing Survey released in 2020, one in 52 gamblers in the NT are classified as experiencing problem gambling, one in 20 are at moderate risk of problem gambling and one in 13 gamblers are at low risk of problem gambling. - 32.
-Aboriginal gamblers were significantly more likely to experience problem gambling, with 5.3%, 8% and 21% classified as experiencing problem, moderate and low risk gambling respectively compared with 0.9%, 4.1% and 11% for non-Indigenous gamblers. - 33.
+- 30. The CIA states that based on findings from the 2018 NT Gambling Prevalence and Wellbeing Survey released in 2020, one in 52 gamblers in the NT are classified as experiencing problem gambling, one in 20 are at moderate risk of problem gambling and one in 13 gamblers are at low risk of problem gambling. - 31.
+Aboriginal gamblers were significantly more likely to experience problem gambling, with 5.3%, 8% and 21% classified as experiencing problem, moderate and low risk gambling respectively compared with 0.9%, 4.1% and 11% for non-Indigenous gamblers. - 32.
 These estimates of problem gambling levels are applicable to all forms of gambling such as sports betting, lotteries, raffles, casino table games and racetrack betting.
-They are not solely restricted to just gambling in relation to gaming machines. - 34.
-In relation to harm minimisation strategies and venue intervention, the CIA reports that the Applicant is committed to best practice in the provision of responsible gambling with the aim of minimising potential harm to individuals in the community through responsible gambling practices. - 35.
+They are not solely restricted to just gambling in relation to gaming machines. - 33.
+In relation to harm minimisation strategies and venue intervention, the CIA reports that the Applicant is committed to training staff to identify problem gamblers so they can offer help, placing posters at the Premises to build awareness of the associated harms and creating a system to make gamblers aware of their spending and assist them limit their gambling expenditure. - 34.
 Further, all relevant staff employed at the Premises have the necessary training to identify problem gambling with annual refresher training undertaken by staff to ensure their knowledge remains current.
-Dedicated customer liaison officers are engaged as first point of contact for gaming related matters and are tasked with approaching patrons in any instance where they suspect problem gambling, including the provision of information for those seeking help as a result of gambling. - 36.
+Dedicated customer liaison officers (or Gaming Machine Managers) are engaged as first point of contact for gaming related matters and are tasked with approaching patrons in any instance where they suspect problem gambling, including the provision of information for those seeking help as a result of gambling. - 35.
 In the view of the authors of the CIA, it is not anticipated that a favourable outcome for this application would incur a higher risk of problem gambling within the Alice Springs local area.